A step by step guide to designing your option scheme on Vestd

 First, give your scheme a name for reference.

-If you are a Pro Customer, and have had us digitise your own agreement template, you will have the option to select which document you would like to use here:
+If you are on our Guided plan and have had us digitise your own agreement template, you will have the option to select which document you would like to use here:

 From here, scroll down and you will have to fill in the following: